hello, Janika_

 Add the packing list.

-Paste this next Now add a packing checklist to the page.
+Paste to Claude · next Now add a packing checklist to the page.
 Start it with ten sensible items for a summer city trip (passport, chargers, that sort of thing) and give me a way to add my own.
 Clicking an item ticks it and strikes it through; clicking again unticks it.
 Use localStorage so the browser remembers my ticks: when I close the page and come back tomorrow, the list should be exactly as I left it.

 Step 4 · The stretch